 Many people think taking a daily multivitamin plus an assortment of herbal and dietary supplements will boost their health, and seniors are often bombarded with messages urging them to include vitamin supplements as part of a healthy diet.
 In actuality, there’s no evidence to indicate that taking a daily multivitamin will boost health, and there’s plenty of evidence showing excessive amounts of vitamins can have a negative impact on health and lead to serious problems, such as liver damage.
 Supplements should be carefully discussed with a doctor before they’re added to a daily regimen.

-Seniors who want to remain healthy as they age can benefit in a variety of ways when they receive professional elderly care.
+Seniors who want to remain healthy as they age can benefit in a variety of ways when they receive professional elder care. garland.
 Home Care Assistance is here to help your loved one accomplish daily tasks, prevent illness, and focus on living a healthier and more fulfilling life.

 Many people think drinking fruit juice is a good way to increase their fruit intake.
 However, juicing removes most of the beneficial nutrients from fruit.
 Several studies have shown people who eat a lot of fruit experience health benefits, but fruit juice itself typically doesn’t offer any significant nutritional value.